 Just 8 miles south of Rapid City, SD is a great family attraction called Bear Country U.S.A.
 This wildlife park allows visitors to drive through the park while the animals roam free.
-The 3 mile road meanders through the park allowing visitors to view rock mountain elk, reindeer, arctic wolves, big horn sheep, dall sheep, rocky mountain goats, timber wolves, miniature donkeys, buffalo, and black bears up close.
+The 3-mile road meanders through the park allowing visitors to view rock mountain elk, reindeer, arctic wolves, bighorn sheep, Dall sheep, rocky mountain goats, timber wolves, miniature donkeys, buffalo, and black bears up close.
 We’re talking right outside your car close.
-We’re talking lock the windows so no one accidentally opens the windows close.
+We’re talking lock the windows so no one accidentally opens the windows.

 After completing the loop visitors end up in Babyland which is like a small zoo.
-Displays in this section include a beaver, woodchuck, skunk, porcupine, beaver, racoon, mountain lion, lynx, red fox, and coyote.
+Displays in this section include a beaver, woodchuck, skunk, porcupine, beaver, raccoon, mountain lion, lynx, red fox, and coyote.
 The best part of this Babyland is the bear cubs.
-When we visited in early June, there was 21 baby bears in the pen.
+When we visited in early June, there were 21 baby bears in the pen.

 We could have stood there and watched the baby bears all afternoon.
 They were so cute running after each other, wrestling, playing, biting each other, and standing on their hind legs fighting.

 The park also includes a gift shop and snack shack.
 Restrooms are located in the gift shop and outside.
 The Babyland area is stroller friendly.

 Admission for the six of us was $55.
 We paid the maximum vehicle amount.
 Although a bit pricey, the kids loved it.
 They say it was one of the best things we did on our trip.
 I say this is a must-see attraction for the Rapid City area.